hazim/OCproject3/README.md

 This is my submission for Project 03 on the front-end dev path.
 It will get updated with time as I learn better ways of achieving cleaner and more sustainable code.

-The finished version will be linked as soon as I have it up and working.
+The finished version will be linked [here](https://hazim.github.io/OCproject3/) as of now it is a blank page.

 ## Project submission check list:
 - [x] version control using Git from the start